trippdavis/Pokedex-Day2/README2.md

 Second, write the `pokemonForm` function in the router.
 It should initialize a `PokemonForm` view.
-Typically form views take both a new model as well as a collection.
+Typically form views take both a new model and a collection.
 We'll see why we need to pass the collection in a bit.
 Construct the form view with a new `Pokemon` as the model, and the `this._pokemonIndex.collection` as the collection.
 Render the view and populate `$('#pokedex .pokemon-form')` with it's `$el`.

-Call the `pokemonForm` function in the `pokemonIndex`.
+Call `pokemonForm` in `Router#pokemonIndex`.
 This will ensure the form view is rendered for every route.

-Next, lets write the `PokemonForm` view.
-In `render` populate the `$el` using `JST["pokemonForm"]`.
+Next, write the `PokemonForm` view.
+In the `render` method populate the `$el` using `JST["pokemonForm"]`.

 At this point you should be able to refresh your browser and see the form.
 Woot!

 **Submit**

-Having a Backbone view backing a form is helpful when handling persistence of form data.
 Add a `submit` handler to the `events` hash that calls `savePokemon`.
+It should serialize the form data using `serializeJSON` on the `currentTarget`.
+Just log it to the console for now and go give it a test drive.

+*See how the object has a key of `pokemon`?*

+In `savePokemon` update the model with our serialized data and `save`.
+You'll want to use the `pokemon` property of the serialized data.
+On successful save of the pokemon, add the model to `this.collection` and navigate to the pokemon detail page using `Backbone.history.navigate`.

 **TODO**